 Wondering how to develop a brand?
-If you’re not an established designer, you can work with a professional who specializes in design services to bring your inspiration to fruition.
-And even if you’re a pro in the fashion world, you can still work with other experts in the field to help you with the flat drawings and various creative elements.
+If you’re not an established designer, you can work with a professional specializing in design services to bring your inspiration to fruition.
+And even if you’re a pro in the fashion world, you can still work with other experts in the field to help you with flat drawings and various creative elements.

 As you know, the designs are everything; they’re the essence of the collection, and each one is the blueprint for your patternmaker to eventually develop the pieces in real life.

-This is why it’s crucial to work with a creative design studio who understands your vision to a tee and can meet you where you’re at, regardless of your fashion experience.
+This is why it’s crucial to work with a creative design studio that understands your vision to a tee and can meet you where you’re at, regardless of your fashion experience.
 Our Los Angeles fashion designers do just that and more, working tirelessly to ensure your collection lives up to your desires with multiple revisions, detailed fashion illustrations, and weekly check-ins to ensure a smoothly run launch.
-We put everything into your project, so you can have peace of mind knowing your collection is in good hands.
+We put everything into your project to have peace of mind knowing your collection is in good hands.

 3. Fabric and Trim Sourcing

 It’s easy to cut corners when you source your fabric, going for the cheapest materials on the market.
-If you run a tight budget, this might seem like the best option.
+This might seem like the best option if you run a tight budget.
 But in actuality, you’re setting yourself up for failure in the long run.

-If you’re an emerging fashion designer, you need to blow your first customers away to stay in business.
+If you’re an emerging fashion designer, you need to blow your first customers a way to stay in business.
 Cheap materials are lower in quality, meaning they tend to rip, shrink, and fade quickly.
 You can fool your customers once, but you can’t fool them twice!
 Eventually, they’ll walk away from your line in frustration.
 This goes for established designers, too.
-You have to uphold a strong reputation to keep buyers coming back for more.
+You have to uphold a solid reputation to keep buyers coming back for more.

 Here’s where sourcing the best possible materials comes into play.
-However, if again, you run a tight budget, you have to find that balance of quality and price, which can be tough!
-There are lots of elements to consider from gathering swatches and trims to negotiating prices and minimums.
+However, if you rerun a tight budget, you have to find that balance of quality and price, which can be tricky!
+There are many elements to consider, from gathering swatches and trims to negotiating fees and minimums.

 According to MasterClass, “Whatever you’re designing will have to be produced in a cost-effective manner.
 Being a successful fashion designer is always a blend between the ideal and the attainable.”

-For the perfect results, designers should be able to stay in their zone of genius and not worry so much about fabric sourcing when it has such a huge impact on their collection.
+For the perfect results, designers should stay in their zone of genius and not worry so much about fabric sourcing when it has such a massive impact on their collection.
 Thankfully, you can hire sourcing managers to do all the grunt work for you.